Faculty of Science

 - Create a collaborative, non-competitive environment for YES members to explore, enhance and share their teaching and scientific communication expertise, experiences and discoveries.

-- Offer a complementary programme within the Faculty that offers continual and flexible learn-work-serve cycles to participants for authentic learning experiences and development in teaching and scientific communication skills.
+- Offer a complementary programme within the Faculty that offers continual and flexible learn-work-serve cycles to participants for authentic learning experiences and development in teaching and scientific communication knowledge, attitudes and skills.

 - Develop a closely knitted community of present and future educators for the sharing of best practices and information on educational trends between schools and NUS.